kovidgoyal/kitty/docs/faq.rst

 Image display will not work, see `tmux issue
 <https://github.com/tmux/tmux/issues/1391>`_.

+Using ancient versions of tmux such as 1.8 will cause gibberish on screen when pressing keys (:iss:`3541`).

 If you are using tmux with multiple terminals or you start it under one terminal and then switch to another and these terminals have different TERM variables, tmux will break.
 You will need to restart it as tmux does not